alevenberg/nyx-crossword/README.md

 - The csv file with the clue list be found in `./data/crossword-clues-from-2019-10-01-to-2019-10-31.csv`
 - You can run `analysis.py` to find the most common crossword counts from a given date range which produces a csv called `./data/crossword-clues-frequency-from-2019-10-01-to-2019-10-31.csv`
 - You can run `graph.py` to make a graph of the results of the frequencies and it will be found in `most-frequent-nyt-crossword-answers-from-2019-10-01-to-2019-10-31.png`
+- `merge.py` takes all the frequency csvs in /data and aggregates the answer counts then creates a graph